-As mentioned within the previous section, don’t just ask this question once, instead ask it several times.
+As mentioned in the previous section, don’t just ask this question once, instead ask it several times.
 What might be clear on the surface might not be the real fear that’s hiding under the exterior.
-You may therefore like to pose a different question:
+You may, therefore, like to pose a different question:

 What problem am I facing?